Windows 8 RT

 1. Boot into recovery mode.

-2. Choose reset or refresh option.
+2. Select reset or refresh.

 Virtual Machine Notes